submicron13/skillBasics/Skill.md

     * This opens the Skill finder which is comprehensive searchable database of ALL available skill functions.
 2.  support.cadence.com
     * This is the Cadence support site.
 An amazing resource for examples and manuals.

+## About Skill
+***
+* Skill is an interactive language.
+You can code directly in the CIW and it excutes immediatly.
+No compiling.
+* Skill is based on Lisp.
+* Skill files should have a .il extension
+* By convension all variables and functions are camelCase.
+* Cadence functions start out lowerCase
+* User functions should start UpperCase to avoid conflict.

+## Ways to load Skill
+***
+* You can copy and paste ( or type ) code right in the CIW!
+* You can load Skill code from a file
+    * <code>load("/some/path/to/YourCode.il")</code>

 ## Variables
 ---
 * Skill isn't a strongly typed language